SquizAI/EHR/research/market_trends_2024_2025.md

 ## Executive Summary

 The postpartum healthcare landscape is experiencing unprecedented transformation driven by technological innovation, evolving patient expectations, and regulatory shifts.
 This analysis synthesizes data from multiple authoritative sources to illuminate the most significant market trends that will shape the sector through 2025 and beyond.
+By implementing FloHealth, your organization will be positioned at the forefront of these trends, delivering exceptional value to patients while maximizing operational efficiency and revenue potential.

 ```mermaid
 pie title Postpartum Care Market Drivers 2025